Ben695/Image-Optimization-Script-with-Pillow/README.md

 ## Overview

 Welcome to the Image Optimization Script with Pillow!
-This Python script is designed to streamline the process of resizing and compressing images using the powerful Pillow library.
+This Python script is crafted to streamline the process of resizing and compressing images using the powerful Pillow library.
 This tool simplifies the optimization of your image assets, ensuring a balance between quality and performance.

+The backstory?
+One day, faced with the task of converting over 500 images to the WebP format for a website, I found myself in a time-consuming ordeal.
+That's when the idea struck me to create this script, hoping it could be of service to others looking to simplify the image optimization process.
+So, dive in, and may this script make your life easier, just as it did for me! 😎🚀

 ## Features